-Mark Schmidt is a Shareholder in the Litigation and Risk Management Practice Group and the Construction Law and Litigation Section in the Milwaukee office.
+Mark Schmidt is a Shareholder in the Litigation and Risk Management Practice Group and co-chair of the Construction Law and Litigation Section.

 Mark helps clients resolve their most challenging and complex problems by focusing on practical solutions and efficient business results.
 Mark is directly involved in all aspects of negotiation, strategic planning, risk assessment, arbitrations, mediations and court and jury trials in state and federal court.

 Mark was selected by his peers for inclusion in The Best Lawyers in America© in the fields of Litigation - Real Estate (2015-2021), Litigation - Construction (2019-2021) and Insurance Law (2016-2021).
 He is a Wisconsin Super Lawyers® honoree (2018-2020) and was included on the Wisconsin Rising Stars list (2014).

 Mark’s broad experience covers all areas of commercial law and business litigation.
 His practice concentrates on four main areas:

 - Interference with contractual relationships

 - Misappropriation of confidential information and theft of trade secrets